-- copying all or part of someone else's work, even if you subsequently modify it; this includes cases in which someone tells you what to write for your solution - viewing all or part of someone else's work (with the exception of work that you and your partner do together on a pair-optional problem) - showing all or part of your work to another student (with the exception of work that you and your partner do together on a pair-optional problem) - giving another student access to your laptop unless you monitor their usage - consulting solutions from past semesters, or those found online or in books - using ChatGPT or other forms of generative AI when writing code or solving other types of problems as part of your work on the homework assignments - posting your work where others can view it (e.g., online), even after you complete the course (continued on next page)
+- copying all or part of someone else's work, even if you subsequently modify it; this includes cases in which someone tells you what to write for your solution - viewing all or part of someone else's work (with the exception of work that you and your partner do together on a pair-optional problem) - showing all or part of your work to another student (with the exception of work that you and your partner do together on a pair-optional problem) - giving another student access to your laptop unless you monitor their usage - consulting solutions from past semesters, or those found online or in books - using ChatGPT, GitHub Copilot or other forms of generative AI when writing code or solving other types of problems on the homework assignments - posting your work where others can view it (e.g., online), even after you complete the course (continued on next page)

-• receiving assistance from others or collaborating with others during an exam, or consulting materials except those that are explicitly allowed.
+• receiving assistance from or collaborating with others during an exam, or using materials or devices except those that are explicitly allowed.

-Incidents of academic misconduct will be reported to the Academic Conduct Committee (ACC).
-The ACC may suspend/expel students found guilty of misconduct.
-At a minimum, students who engage in misconduct will have their final grade reduced by one letter grade (e.g., from a B to a C).
+Incidents of academic misconduct may be reported to the Academic Conduct Committee (ACC), and the ACC may suspend/expel students found guilty of misconduct.
+At a minimum, students who engage in misconduct will receive a score of 0 on the assignment or exam in question.